mattcarlotta/validateSSLCerts/README.md

 ⚠️ NOTES:
 - As noted above, using some flags will update other global variables since some of them rely upon each other.
-- The random alphanumeric Let's Encrypt certificate folder will be automatically located by the script (provided that the Let's Encrypt directory is correct).
+- The random alphanumeric Let's Encrypt certificate folder will automatically be located by the script (provided that the Let's Encrypt directory is correct).
 However, if you have multiple certificate folders, then you'll need to use the `-lef` or `-letsencryptfolder` flag followed by the folder name (for example:`-lef 0rOTRe` or `-letsencryptfolder 0rOTRe`).
-- If you've already set up a cron job using this script, but decide to add or change any of the custom flags afterward, then you'll need to add the `-updatecron` flag so that a new cron job will be added to reflect the changes (old cron jobs will be automatically removed).
+- If you've already set up a cron job using this script, but decide to add or change any of the custom flags afterward, then you'll need to add the `-uc` or `-updatecron` flag so that a new cron job will be added to reflect the changes (old cron jobs will automatically be removed).

 ## Automation Through Crontab